July 26, 2017

 A new package of data-collection and decision-making tools helps communities with poor energy access make informed decisions about how to meet their most pressing energy needs.
 MIT D-Labs’ Energy Assessment Toolkit is aimed at organizations that work closely with communities that have been overlooked in the work to provide energy to everyone around the world.
-While aid organizations tend to focus on dense populations where infrastructure can serve the most, and private business seeks optimum markets, hard-to- reach and sparsely populated communities can fall through the cracks.
+While aid organizations tend to focus on dense populations where infrastructure can serve the most, and private business seeks optimum markets, hard-to-reach and sparsely populated communities can fall through the cracks.
+There is a need for off-grid energy solutions, and we made a toolkit to identify what will work best.

 A Toolkit to Assess Needs